druid-io/druid-io.github.io/faq.md

 ### Is Druid a data warehouse?
 When should I use Druid over Redshift/BigQuery/Snowflake?

-Druid is a new type of database for event-driven architectures, and isn’t a traditional data warehouse.
+Druid is a new type of database to power real-time analytic workloads for event-driven data, and isn’t a traditional data warehouse.
 Although Druid incorporates architecture ideas from data warehouses such as column-oriented storage, Druid also incorporates designs from search systems and timeseries databases.
 Druid's architecture is designed to handle many use cases that traditional data warehouses cannot.

 Druid offers the following advantages over traditional data warehouses: